-- The Child Protection and Safeguarding Policy - The Child-On-Child Abuse procedures - The Staff Code of Conduct - Part one and Annex B of 'Keeping children safe in education' (KCSIE 2023) - The Behaviour Policy - The School Attendance Policy, including the safeguarding response to children who have unexplained absences or go missing from education

-- Appropriate child protection and safeguarding training, including online safety training - Information about the role and identity of the DSL and deputy DSL(s) - How to record concerns in your setting. - Records will be kept of all inductions
+- The Child Protection and Safeguarding Policy - The Staff Code of Conduct - Part one and Annex B of 'Keeping children safe in education' (KCSIE 2024) - The Behaviour Policy - The School Attendance Policy, including the safeguarding response to children who have unexplained absences or go missing from education - Appropriate child protection and safeguarding training, including online safety training - Information about the role and identity of the DSL and deputy DSL(s) - How to record concerns in your setting.

-Following induction, Melling St Wilfrid recognises the need to ensure continual, effective training to staff and other stakeholders.
+Following induction, Melling St Wilfridrecognises the need to ensure continual, effective training to staff and other stakeholders.
 We will ensure:-